+• Understands the components and workings of the electric transmission and distribution network
-- Understands the components and workings of the electric transmission and distribution network - Applies direct current (DC) concepts and laws and performs calculation and measurements including the following: - basic electrical circuits such as series and parallel, series-parallel combinations - conductors and insulators - direct current (DC) theory and DC sources (such as ideal voltage and current, non-ideal voltage and current) - electrical laws (such as Ohm's law, Kirchhoff's voltage and current laws) - electron theory - units of electrical measurement (such as ohms, volts, amps, watts, coulombs, joules) - voltage, current, resistance and power

-- Applies alternating current (AC) concepts and laws and performs calculations and measurements including the following: - alternating current (AC) theory and AC sources (such as ideal voltage and current, non-ideal voltage and current) - basic electrical circuits such as series and parallel - units of electrical measurement (such as henries, farads, reactance, impedance) - passive components, capacitors and inductors - single-phase versus three-phase - voltage, current, impedance, real, reactive, apparent power and power factor relationships - Understands how electrical current moves through a circuit or a system and how electricity affects a circuit or system.
-Understands how to control current and resistance - Understands the way solid things move and how leverage, force, friction and momentum affect that motion and is able to solve problems with simple machines, complex machines and mechanical systems

-- Understands the way fluids (liquids and gases such as water and air) act as conductors or insulators - Understands the movement of heat, specifically which substances warm up quickly when heated and which ones warm up more slowly - Understands how specific heat works, including how different materials hold heat for different amounts of time - Understands and applies tag out/lock out procedures
+- Applies direct current (DC) concepts and laws and performs calculation and measurements including the following: - basic electrical circuits such as series and parallel, series-parallel combinations - conductors and insulators - direct current (DC) theory and DC sources (such as ideal voltage and current, non-ideal voltage and current) - units of electrical measurement (such as ohms, volts, amps, watts, coulombs, joules) - voltage, current, resistance and power - Applies alternating current (AC) concepts and laws and performs calculations and measurements including the following: - alternating current (AC) theory and AC sources (such as ideal voltage and current, non-ideal voltage and current) - basic electrical circuits such as series and parallel - units of electrical measurement (such as henries, farads, reactance, impedance) - passive components, capacitors and inductors - single-phase versus three-phase - voltage, current, impedance, real, reactive, apparent power and power factor relationships - Understands how electrical current moves through a circuit or a system and how electricity affects a circuit or system.
+Understands how to control current and resistance. - Understands the way solid things move and how leverage, force, friction and momentum affect that motion and is able to solve problems with simple machines, complex machines and mechanical systems - Understands the way fluids (liquids and gases such as water and air) act as conductors or insulators - Understands the movement of heat, specifically which substances warm up quickly when heated and which ones warm up more slowly - Understands how specific heat works, including how different materials hold heat for different amounts of time - Understands and applies tag out/lock out procedures